 Denise is room supervisor, looking after the running of the main playroom.
 She joined the nursery in 1996 as a volunteer and progressed to play worker, Keyworker, SENCO, and room leader.
 Denise is Qualified in childcare and education at NVQ Level 3 and has recently gained her chartered leader certificate.
 Denise is also the SENCO, working closely with educational psychologists, paediatricians, health visitors, speech therapists and other professionals to ensure the wellbeing and inclusion of all children with special educational needs.
 Denise is passionate about her work and has been awarded SEN childcare worker of the year in the past.
-Denise is also key person to the Lions group and helps to ensure that they reach their early learning goals while having fun.
+Denise is also key person to the Lions group and WELLCOMM coordinator.